hoya012/carrier-of-tricks-for-classification-pytorch/README.md

-# bag-of-tricks-for-classification-pytorch
+# carrier-of-tricks-for-classification-pytorch
-bag of tricks for image classification tutorials using pytorch.
+carrier of tricks for image classification tutorials using pytorch.
 Based on ["Bag of Tricks for Image Classification with Convolutional Neural Networks", 2019 CVPR Paper](http://openaccess.thecvf.com/content_CVPR_2019/papers/He_Bag_of_Tricks_for_Image_Classification_with_Convolutional_Neural_Networks_CVPR_2019_paper.pdf), implement classification codebase using custom dataset.

 - author: hoya012
 - last update: 2020.06.24